 What We Are Not

-It is important to understand that Vimaan Suan is not an activist organisation and does not support or endorse unlawful or disruptive activities such as protests or demonstrations.
-We are firmly committed to improving the lives of domestic animals/pets and the people who love and care for them through education, community service and believe that we can effect change by setting and being positive examples in society.
+Vimaan Suan is not an activist organisation and does not support or endorse unlawful or disruptive activities such as protests or demonstrations.
+We are firmly committed to improving the lives of companion animals and the people who love and care for them through education, community service and believe that we can effect change by setting and being positive examples in society.

 Vimaan Suan is not a boarding facility and will not take in animals for boarding.
-If you need your pet boarded while you are away, we recommend that you contact Vientiane Dog Paradise, Le Cattititde Cafe Cat Cafe & Hotel or your veterinarian.
+If you need your pet boarded while you are away, please contact Vientiane Dog Paradise, Le Cattititde Cafe Cat Cafe & Hotel or your veterinarian.